-New: If your proposed research involves or impacts Indigenous communities, please include "This research involves Indigenous Peoples" (in bold) at the beginning of the lay abstract.
+Research respectfully involving Indigenous communities: If your proposed research respectfully involves Indigenous communities, please include "This research respectfully involves Indigenous communities" at the beginning of the lay abstract (see note below).
 The program administrator for each selection committee (CIHR, NSERC, SSHRC) will then endeavour to ensure that the primary or secondary reviewer on these applications has expertise in Indigenous research.